Exhibitor Rules & Regulations

 Each Exhibitor must designate a person to act as the Primary Contact for their company.
 The Primary Contact is responsible for registering the Exhibitor’s Booth Personnel and the only person authorized to make changes or substitutions to badges, download lists and order retrieval via the exhibitor booth personnel registration dashboard.

-Badge Delivery Options – Exhibitors can choose to have their badges delivered at their expense.
-Delivery options will be available during the exhibitor registration portal.
+Exhibitors can choose to have their badges delivered at their expense.
+Delivery options will be available exhibitor registration.

 Badge Access